changweihua/changweihua.github.io/index.md

 }]

-import localforage from "localforage";
+// import localforage from "localforage";

-if(inBrowser) {
+// if(inBrowser) {

-  localforage.config({
+//   localforage.config({
-      driver      : localforage.WEBSQL, // Force WebSQL; same as using setDriver() name        : 'myApp',
+//       driver      : localforage.WEBSQL, // Force WebSQL; same as using setDriver()
+//       name        : 'myApp',
-      version     : 1.0,
+//       version     : 1.0,
-      size        : 4980736, // Size of database, in bytes.
-WebSQL-only for now. storeName   : 'keyvaluepairs', // Should be alphanumeric, with underscores. description : 'some description'
+//       size        : 4980736, // Size of database, in bytes.
+WebSQL-only for now.
+//       storeName   : 'keyvaluepairs', // Should be alphanumeric, with underscores.
+//       description : 'some description'
-  });
+//   });

-  var store = localforage.createInstance({
+//   var store = localforage.createInstance({
-    name: "nameHere"
+//     name: "nameHere"
-  });
+//   });

-  var otherStore = localforage.createInstance({
+//   var otherStore = localforage.createInstance({
-    name: "otherName"
+//     name: "otherName"
-  });
+//   });

-  // Setting the key on one of these doesn't affect the other. store.setItem("key", "value");
+//   // Setting the key on one of these doesn't affect the other.
+//   store.setItem("key", "value");
-  otherStore.setItem("key", "value2");
+//   otherStore.setItem("key", "value2");
-}
+// }

+const vChartRef = ref()
+const { chart: vChart } = useVChart(vChartRef)

 </script>

+<div ref="vChartRef" style="width: 100%; height: 500px"></div>

 <VPTeamPage>
   <VPTeamPageTitle v-tooltip="'You have new messages.'">